-Plaintiff Rodney Bradshaw brought this action against the defendants under the Equal Credit Opportunity Act of 1972 ("ECOA"), 15 U.S.C. § 1691, claiming that he has been discriminated against because of his race.
+Plaintiffs George and Patricia Hildebrandt brought this action against the defendants under the Equal Credit Opportunity Act of 1972 ("ECOA"), 15 U.S.C. § 1691, claiming that they have been discriminated against because of their race.
 See Second Amended Complaint [Dkt.
-No. 34-2].
-The plaintiff originally was represented in this action by attorney James W. Myart, Jr., who was counsel for Mr. Bradshaw until January 2008, after Mr. Myart's application to renew his membership in the bar of this Court was rejected.
+No. 33-2].
+The plaintiffs originally were represented in this action by attorney James W. Myart, Jr., who was counsel for the Hildebrandts until January 2008, after Mr. Myart's application to renew his membership in the bar of this Court was rejected.

-The defendants served their first set of interrogatories and requests for production on the plaintiff in July 2006, in accordance with the Court's Scheduling Order.
-Mem. at 2.
-The plaintiff did not respond within the thirty-day deadline established by the Scheduling Order, and only after being reminded by the defendants of this missed deadline did he supply his responses, eleven days late.
-Id. at 2-3.
-The defendants found the plaintiff's responses to the discovery requests to be inadequate: many of the interrogatory responses were blank, incomplete, or non-responsive (without the plaintiff having offered any objections to the queries), and the plaintiff's responses to the requests for production contained hundreds of documents without any indication of which documents related to which request.
-Id. at 3-4.
-The defendants promptly sent a letter to plaintiff's counsel detailing the deficiencies in the plaintiff's responses, and offering the plaintiff additional time to supplement them.
-That time came and went without the plaintiff furnishing the requested materials or responding to the defendants' attempts to confer telephonically with his counsel about the matter.
-Id. at 4; see id., Exhs.
-1-7.
+The defendants served their first set of interrogatories and requests for production on the plaintiffs in July 2006, in accordance with the Court's Scheduling Order.
+Mem. at 2-3.
+The plaintiffs did not respond within the thirty-day deadline established by the Scheduling Order, and only after being reminded by the defendants of this missed deadline did they supply their responses, eleven days late.
+Id. at 3.
+The defendants found the plaintiffs' responses to the discovery requests to be inadequate: the plaintiffs answered only one of the defendants' nineteen interrogatories and responded to only one of the twenty-nine requests for production; the

 The papers filed in connection with this matter include: defendants' motion for dismissal or other sanctions ("Mot.
 Sanctions") and supporting memorandum ("Mem.")
 [Dkt.
-No. 116]; plaintiff's opposition ("Opp.")
+No. 115]; plaintiffs' opposition ("Opp.")
 [Dkt.
-No. 118]; defendants' reply ("Reply") [Dkt.
-No. 120]; and defendants' motion to strike plaintiff's opposition ("Mot.
+No. 119]; defendants' reply ("Reply") [Dkt.
+No. 122]; plaintiffs' notice of filing ("Notice of Filing") [Dkt.
+No. 120]; defendants' motion to strike plaintiffs' notice of filing ("Mot.
 Strike") [Dkt.
-No. 119].
+No. 124]; plaintiffs' opposition to defendants' motion to strike ("Mot.
+Strike Opp.")
+[Dkt.
+No. 125]; and defendants' reply ("Mot.
+Strike Reply") [Dkt.
+No. 127].